What does the prostate gland do?

 Less invasive alternatives to surgery

 Microwave treatment, stretching with a balloon, radio-frequency needle ablation and freezing (cryotherapy) have all been tried.
 They are less effective than conventional surgery and often not long-lasting.
-Prostate stents, an indwelling catheter or intermittent self-catheterisation relieve symptoms but should be regarded as temporary measures.
+An indwelling catheter or intermittent self-catheterisation relieve symptoms but should be regarded as temporary measures.
 More recently, the UroLift procedure has proved promising; this is performed by inserting a "hitching" stitch through the prostate to reduce its constrictive effect on the urethra.

 Download a leaflet about simple bladder catheterisation